henrikje/laebel/README.md

 # Laebel

-_Automatic README-style documentation site for your Docker Compose project._
+_Automatic documentation site for your Docker Compose project._

 Laebel is a small server that runs in your Docker Compose project, serving a website that documents your project.